eProsima/Discovery-Server-docs/docs/HelloWorldExample.rst

     :start-after:	<profiles>
     :end-before:	</profiles>

-The above xml config generates a server able to listen simultaneously on TCP or UDP ports.
-It mixes concepts from previos UDP and TCP config files:
+The above XML config generates a server able to listen simultaneously on TCP or UDP ports.
+It mixes concepts from previous UDP and TCP config files:

  + a tcp transport descriptor is created specifying the physical listening port as 9843.
- + the above transport descriptor is add to the participant user transports.
+ + the above transport descriptor is added to the participant user transports.
  + builtin transport is not disabled in order to allow UDP traffic.
  + server prefix is specified
  + discovery kind set to SERVER.
  + metatrafic locators set to the logical TCP listening port and UDP actual IP address and listening port.
 Note that are both set to 65215 but this doesn't arise any problems because TCP is a logical port and has no physical meaning.

-Using this last config xml file to generate a server allows, not only that participants with the same transport (either UDP or TCP) discover each other, but that all participants (disregarding selected transport) discover each other.
+Using this last config XML file to generate a server allows, not only that participants with the same transport (either UDP or TCP) discover each other, but that all participants (disregarding selected transport) discover each other.
 A publisher in a TCP participant can match a subscriber in a TCP one (they cannot exchange data although because as HelloWorldExample clients are setup only one transport is selected).